 43 of the respondents representing 43% strongly disagreed that the third time borrowers given long time i.e. more than one year for them to repay their loans while 55% of the respondents disagreed that the time borrowers are given that long duration to repay their loans.
-The respondents agreed that Equity bank treat their clients equally and this depends on the amount of loan a customer applies for hence all customers are equal.
+The respondents agreed that Stanbic bank treat their clients equally and this depends on the amount of loan a customer applies for hence all customers are equal.

-Table 13: effectiveness of the policy to the clients
+Table 14: effectiveness of the policy to the clients

-esponse Agreed Strongly agreed Neither agreed nor disagreed Strongly disagreed greed F % F % F % F % F % Total Are there some weaknesses in the olicy, which might result to low payment rate from the borrowers ue to its strict terms and conditions?
-20 20% 40 40% 0 0% 25 25% 15 15% 100% Does the policy limit the prowers' capacity from securing a pan?
-43 43% 50 50% 0 0% 4 4% 3 3% 100% Does the policy establish idelines for loans to the clients and etermine the repayment terms?
-45 45% 53 53% 0 0% 0 0% 2 2% 100% Does Equity bank check and aluate collateral before giving its ients loans?
-48 48% 52 52% 0 0% 0 0% 0 0% 100%
+Response Agr eed Stro ongly eed agr nor Neither agreed nor disagreed agreed disa nor disagreed ed disagreed ngreed The state of the s F % F % F % F % F % Total I. Are there some weaknesses in the policy, which might result to low repayment rate from the borrowers due to its strict terms and conditions?
+20 20% 40 40% 0 0% 25 25% 15 15% 100% 2.
+Does the policy limit the borrowers' capacity from securing a loan?
+43 43% 50 50% 0 0% 4 4% 3 3% 100% 3.
+Does the policy establish guidelines for loans to the clients and determine the 45 45% 53 53% 0 0% 0 0% 2 2% 100%

+repayment terms?

+4. Does Stanbic bank check 48 48% 52 52% 0 0% 0 0% 0 0% 100%

+and evaluate collateral

+before giving its clients

+loans?

-The researcher wanted to know whether the above information are important to the clients thus 40 of the respondents representing 40% strongly agreed that there some weaknesses in the policy, which might result to low repayment rate from the borrowers due to its strict terms and conditions.
+The researcher wanted to know whether the above information are important to the clients thus 40 of the respondents representing 40% strongly agreed that there are some weaknesses in the policy, which might result to low repayment rate from the borrowers due to its strict terms and conditions.
 25% of the respondents strongly disagreed with that, 15% also disagreed with it.